 In Summary

-As always with these points purchase promotions, you will need to do your own calculations taking into account your own personal circumstances.
-While a good promotion, it is likely best if you have some planned purpose for the points rather than making a speculative purpose.
+As always with these points purchase promotions, you need to do your own calculations and consider your personal circumstances.
+While a good promotion, it is usually best if you have some planned purpose for the points.
+Avoid making a speculative purpose.

 Arguably, the best hotels to look for value are the high-end properties, such as resorts, that normally have quite significant cash prices.
 The other alternative is the properties that are in the mid-range of the rewards categories.
 This includes resorts such as the InterContinentals in Bali and Fiji.